dthuerck/mapmap_cpu/README.md

 ------

-For any trouble with building, using or extending this software, please use the project's intergated issue tracker.
+For any trouble with building, using or extending this software, please use the project's integrated issue tracker.
 We'll be happy to help you there or discuss feature requests.

-For requests not matching the above, please contact the developer team and maintainer at mapmap(at)gris.tu-darmstadt.de.
+For requests not matching the above, please contact the developer team and maintainer at mapmap(at)gcc.tu-darmstadt.de.

 Contributors (including preceding project)
 ------